 - Shared drive

-- A Google Drive storage location that owns files that multiple users share to collaborate.
+- A Drive storage location that owns files that multiple users collaborate on.
 Any user with access to a shared drive has access to all files it contains.
 Users can also be granted access to individual files inside the shared drive.

-What can you do with Google Drive API?
+What can you do with the Drive API?

-- Download files from Google Drive and Upload files to Google Drive.
+- Download files from Drive and upload files to Drive.

-- Create a dedicated Drive folder to store your application’s data so that the app cannot access all the user's content stored in Google Drive.
-See Store application-specific data.
+- Create a dedicated Drive folder to store application-specific data so the app cannot access all the user's content stored in Drive.

 To learn about developing with Google Workspace APIs, including handling authentication and authorization, refer to Develop on Google Workspace.

-To learn how to configure and run a simple Drive API app, read the Quickstarts overview.
+To learn how to configure and run a simple Google Drive API app, read the Quickstarts overview.